abelozer/cisco-hints/ios-xr/flexible-cli.md

 alias setbox (action) apply-group interface-phy ospf $action; apply-template $action (1)
 ```
 ## Use alias
 Of course engineers should not do this with their hands.
-THis work is dedicated for scripts.
+This work is dedicated for scripts.
 ```
 conf
 setbox (drain|undrain)